antoBit/antodev/src/blog/2021-05-15-using-the-mediastream-web-api-to-record-screen-camera-and-audio.md

 ## Review the entire code

-I set up a small Codepen gist with the entire code from this article, check it out here: <https://codepen.io/antopiras89/pen/mdWEExX>
+I set up a small Codepen gist with the entire code from this article, <a href="https://codepen.io/antopiras89/pen/mdWEExX" rel="noopener noreferrer" target="_blank" aria-label="MediaStream Web API example">check it out here</a>.

 I hope this has been helpful.
 If you want me to dive into it a little bit more or maybe tackle some real-world examples like choosing between multiple cameras and microphones let me know in the comments below 💪🏻